divinity666/ruby-grafana-reporter/README.md

 ### "Baremetal" Ruby

-To install on a plain ruby installation, follow these steps:
+To install on a plain ruby installation, make sure that the `ruby` command is accessible from your command line and then follow these steps:

 Download the ruby grafana reporter to a folder of your choice.